Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

-The Majorana phases and their correlations are shown panels (g)–(i) of Fig.~\ref{fig:m3io}, which display relationships between the Majorana phases, the Dirac phase, and the total neutrino mass.
-Panel (g) shows an approximately linear correlation between $\eta_1$ and $\delta_{\mathrm{CP}}$, spanning the ranges $(1.0\pi, 1.3\pi)$ and $(0.7\pi, 1.0\pi)$ respectively.
+The Majorana phases and their correlations are shown Figs.~\ref{fig:m3io}(g)–~\ref{fig:m3io}(i), which display relationships between the Majorana phases, the Dirac phase, and the total neutrino mass.
+Figure~\ref{fig:m3io}(g) shows an approximately linear correlation between $\eta_1$ and $\delta_{\mathrm{CP}}$, spanning the ranges $(1.0\pi, 1.3\pi)$ and $(0.7\pi, 1.0\pi)$ respectively.
 This relationship implies that a measurement of one CP phase would strongly constrain the other.
 The behavior of the second Majorana phase $\eta_2$ is peculiar.
-As shown in panel (h), $\eta_2$ exhibits a bimodal distribution, with points clustering in two distinct regions: $(0, 0.25)\pi$ and $(1.1, 1.3)\pi$.
+As shown in Fig.~\ref{fig:m3io}(h), $\eta_2$ exhibits a bimodal distribution, with points clustering in two distinct regions: $(0, 0.25)\pi$ and $(1.1, 1.3)\pi$.
 The region with smaller value of $\chi^2$ corresponds to the lower range, $(0, 0.25)\pi$, where $\eta_2$ approaches zero as $\eta_1 \to \pi$.
-This correlation between $\eta_1$ and $\eta_2$ is a distinctive prediction of Model C in the IO scenario.
-Panel (i) shows the correlation between $\eta_1$ and the total neutrino mass $\sum m_i$.
+This correlation between $\eta_1$ and $\eta_2$ is a distinctive prediction of model C in the IO scenario.
+Figure~\ref{fig:m3io}(i) shows the correlation between $\eta_1$ and the total neutrino mass $\sum m_i$.
 The total mass varies within the range $\sum m_i \in [0.099, 0.107]$ eV, which is below the cosmological bound.
-This is a significant improvement over Models A and B, whose IO predictions exceeded this limit.
+This is a significant improvement over models A and B, whose IO predictions exceeded this limit.

-While not explicitly shown in all panels, our numerical results indicate that all three mixing angles $\sin^2\theta_{12}$, $\sin^2\theta_{13}$, and $\sin^2\theta_{23}$ span ranges that fully cover the $3\sigma$ experimental intervals, similar to the NO scenario of Model C. This broad coverage, combined with the sharp correlations among CP phases and mass scales, makes Model C highly predictive yet flexible enough to accommodate the current data.
+While not explicitly shown in all panels, our numerical results indicate that all three mixing angles $\sin^2\theta_{12}$, $\sin^2\theta_{13}$, and $\sin^2\theta_{23}$ span ranges that fully cover the $3\sigma$ experimental intervals, similar to the NO scenario of model C. This broad coverage, combined with the sharp correlations among CP phases and mass scales, makes model C highly predictive yet flexible enough to accommodate the current data.